Tenkaklet/BeebBoop/README.md

-#Photo Owl
+#BeepBoop
 ****
-A project created with React and unsplash API.
+A project created with React and SoundCloud API.